 Decatur, GA 30033-4097

-The Troy University School of Nursing holds membership in a number of professional associations, including the American Association of Colleges of Nursing, National League for Nursing, National Organization of Nurse Practitioner Faculties, and the Southern Regional Education Board Council on Collegiate Education for Nursing.
+The Troy University School of Nursing holds membership in a number of professional associations, including the National League for Nursing, National Organization of Nurse Practitioner Faculties, and the Southern Regional Education Board Council on Collegiate Education for Nursing.

 Troy University does not discriminate on the basis of sex, age, color, race, national origin, religion, disability, veteran status or sexual orientation in its admissions, education, employment, or access to its programs.
 The University fully complies with the following: Civil Rights Act of 1964 and its amendments; Federal Executive Order 11246; Educational Amendments of 1972 and 1974; the Vietnam Era Veterans Readjustment Assistance Act of 1972; Age Discrimination Act of 1975; Family Educational Rights and Privacy Act of 1974; and the Uniformed Services Employment and Reemployment Rights Act of 1994.